cirosantilli/rails-cheat/readme.md

 #tests

-The default testing library is minitest, which was introduced in the Ruby 1.9 stdlib.
+The default testing library is `minitest`, which was introduced in the Ruby 1.9 stdlib.
 It is a gem requisite of the activesupport gem.
 `ActiveSupport::TestCase` extends the standard `Test::Unit::TestCase`.
 There are also rails classes which inherit from `ActiveSupport::TestCase` and offer more